hannaliebl/hannasthoughts/content/posts/the-garden-year-1-establishing-blueberries/index.md

 #### Hügelkultur

 I chose to do pseudo-lasagna gardening/hügelkultur for the blueberry bed.
-Lasagna gardening is a no-till method where you layer cardboard down and then brown and green compost.
-It's basically like composting in place.
-Hügelkultur is mounding woody material and then green/brown compost and even upside-down turf to create a mounded garden bed that also composts in place.
+Lasagna gardening is a no-till method where you do layers of cardboard and then brown and green compost.
+It's basically like composting in place, while also smothering existing weeds/turf.
+Hügelkultur is mounding woody material (traditionally in a shallow trench) and then layers of green/brown compost, leaves, and sometimes upside-down turf to create a mounded garden bed that also composts in place.
 The woody material in the bottom of the bed provides more even moisture and breaks down slowly over time.

 There are some considerations when doing hügelkultur, namely that the wood breaking down will use nitrogen, so supplementing with nitrogen in the first year might be required for plants who need it.
-I, personally, did not supplement with nitrogen in the blueberry bed (or in other beds where I added woody material), but that is something to consider if you see signs of nitrogen deficiency in your plants.
+I didn't supplement with nitrogen in the blueberry bed (or in other beds where I added woody material), but that is something to consider if you see signs of nitrogen deficiency in your plants.

-In mid-March, I started with a layer of cardboard and then added some woody material that I had from bushes I removed from the front yard and sticks/branches that had fallen from trees.
+In mid-March, once the snow had melted, I started with a layer of cardboard and then added a layer of woody material (brush, fallen tree branches, etc.)

 <div class="text-center inline-image-container">
   <img src="./laying-cardboard-for-blueberry-bed.jpg" alt="Laying down cardboard for the start of the blueberry bed." class="img-responsive img-center"></img>